RemiKalbe/sapper-oidc/README.md

 ```

 I'd recommend that you create a Svelte store to store the data you get back from "user", and then you update it with the new data that you get from the callback function in "silentRenew". <br>
-Finaly create a svelte file with the SAME path as your `callbackPath` set in the options. <br>
+Now create a svelte file with the SAME path as your `callbackPath` set in the options. <br>
 For example, if your path is "/cb" create a svelte file at the root of the routes folder named `cb.svelte`.<br>
 cb.svelte